-Software development is restricted to the digital elite, the .01% of the world who know how to program; most don't even dream of participating in the mysterious world of code.
-The Lab's mission is to to break down the "programmer divide", and radically broaden and diversify the pool of software creators Our approach is based on App Inventor, a new tool that allows absolute beginners to learn programming by building mobile apps for phones and tablets.
-App Inventor both heightens motivation (its really fun!) and lowers the barriers to learning, thus providing a welcome introduction to designers, artists, women, people of color, scientists, health professionals, humanities majors, entrepreneurs-- anyone who desires to add software to their creative problem solving arsenal.
+Software development is restricted to the digital elite, the .001% of the world who know how to program; most don't even dream of participating in the mysterious world of code.
+The DCL's mission is to to break down the "programmer divide", and radically broaden and diversify the pool of software creators.
+Our approach is based on App Inventor, a tool that allows absolute beginners to learn programming by building mobile apps for phones and tablets.
+App Inventor both heightens motivation (it's really fun!) and lowers the barriers to learning, thus providing a welcome introduction to designers, artists, women, people of color, scientists, health professionals, humanities majors, entrepreneurs-- anyone who desires to add software to their creative problem solving arsenal.
 Our end-goal is two-fold: to empower people to thrive in today's increasingly digital society, and to infuse the software development field with creative, big-picture thinkers.

 DCL Co-Director David Wolber is a leader in CS education involving MIT App Inventor, a visual blocks language that allows beginners to learn coding by programming their phones and tablets.

 Wolber and USF CS students run appinventor.org, an educational site that has helped thousands learn coding by building apps for phones and tablets.
 The site reaches about 60,000 unique visitors a month, including self-directed students as well as K-12 and university teachers, many of whom make use of the site’s “Course-in-a-Box”.